arnabdey73/resume/Arnab-Dey-DevOps-Engineer.md

 - Designed and optimized **CI/CD pipelines in Azure DevOps** for automotive engineering workflows, reducing release cycle times by **30%** and improving pipeline reliability.
 - Automated infrastructure and deployment workflows using **Terraform** and **GitHub Actions**, improving repeatability, delivery speed, and operational consistency.
-- Supported scalable **Kubernetes** and **Rancher** platform environments used by engineering and data-intensive workloads, helping improve platform stability and troubleshooting across delivery workflows.
+- Supported scalable **self-managed Kubernetes** and **Rancher** platform environments used by engineering and data-intensive workloads, helping improve platform stability and troubleshooting across delivery workflows.
-- Collaborated with cross-functional teams in an **Agile** setup to improve delivery flow, platform reliability, and operational efficiency across engineering stakeholders.
+- Collaborated with cross-functional teams in an **Agile** setup to improve delivery flow, platform reliability, and operational efficiency across internal engineering stakeholders.
 - Maintained a **DevOps automation toolkit in Python** ([GitHub repository](https://github.com/arnabdey73/devops-python-automation-project)).